Frequently Asked Questions

 For the Charge Ahead Rebate

-Individuals (Oregon Residents) can apply for the Standard or Charge Ahead Rebate at the time of purchase or lease, called point of sale, of a new vehicle at a Participating Dealership.
-Only Participating Dealerships may offer the rebate at point of sale.
+Individuals (Oregon Residents) can apply for the Standard or Charge Ahead Rebate at the time of purchase or lease, called point of sale, of a new or used vehicle at a Participating Dealership.
+Only Participating Dealerships may offer the rebate at the point of sale.
 You can find the locations of Participating Dealers on this map.
 If you purchased or leased your vehicle through a Participating Dealer, the dealership will complete and submit the application on your behalf; you will receive the rebate amount off the purchase or lease price.

-Charge Ahead Applicants purchasing a used vehicle and Organizations (business, nonprofits, and government agencies) cannot apply at point of sale.
+Organizations (business, nonprofits, and government agencies) cannot apply at point of sale.

 Yes, you must submit a rebate application within six (6) months of the date of purchase or lease of your vehicle.
 For vehicles ordered from an original equipment manufacturer (OEM), the date of first registration will be considered the date of purchase or lease.